 The StanfordCardPlan allows cardholders who have paid money into their Card Plan Accounts to use the card in the place of cash.
 For example, a student can present her card to pay for a meal at Tresidder's Baker Street Cafe.
 When the cashier scans the card, it is electronically recorded that at that particular time, a particular scanner number read the campus card of that student, and the cost of the meal is debited from her account.
 For example, it might record that Scanner No. 47 scanned the card of Student Q at 12:05 p.m. on May 13, 2000, and that $4.15 was debited from her account.
 However, it presently would not make any record of what specific items a student purchased or how much specific items cost.

-The Campus Card System is a closed, proprietary system that runs on its own hardware and software.
-The hardware for the system is housed on campus, and direct access to the system is generally limited to the Manager of the Campus Card Services.
-Workstations in the Commerce & Banking Services (Cashier's) Office, Dining Services, Green Library, Jackson Business Library, and Crown Law Library can also access certain types of information in the Campus Card System.
+The campus card system is a closed, proprietary system that runs on its own hardware and software.
+The hardware for the system is housed on campus, and direct access to the system is generally limited to the manager of the Campus Card Services.
+Workstations in the Commerce & Banking Services (Cashier's) Office, Dining Services, Green Library, and Crown Law Library can also access certain types of information in the campus card system.

 The Registrar generally will not release information about transactions resulting from use of a card to anyone other than the cardholder without either the cardholder's consent or a subpoena.
 Some exceptions exist, for example, federal statutes regulating use of electronic cards may impose requirements on issuers, merchants or others, such as with respect to error resolutions.
 Disclosure likewise might be made, even without cardholder consent, if there is a health or safety emergency, or in connection with an alleged violent crime.